-As from the first quarter of 2015, the classification of credit according to risk categories was updated to incorporate the amendments in Bank of Italy's Circular No.272 (see also Section 4 - Other Aspects of Part A - Accounting Policies in the Notes to the Financial Statements), which were subsequently included in Bank of Italy's Circular No.262.
+As from the first quarter of 2015, the classification of credit according to risk categories was updated to incorporate the amendments in Banca d'Italia's Circular No.272 (see also Section 4 - Other Aspects of Part A - Accounting Policies in the Notes to the Financial Statements), which were subsequently included in Banca d'Italia's Circular No.262.

-This update aims to adapt the previous classification to the definition of "Non-performing exposure" (NPE) introduced by the European Banking Authority (EBA) through the issue of EBA/ITS /2013/03/rev1 24/7/2014.
-The total number of loans classified in the previously applicable categories that made up the perimeter of impaired credits at December 31, 2014 (bad loans, substandard loans, restructured and past-due/overdue impaired loans) were re-allocated into the new risk categories (bad loans, unlikely to pay, non-performing past-due/overdue loans) by:
+This update aims to adapt the previous classification to the definition of "Non-Performing exposure" (NPE) introduced by the European Banking Authority (EBA) through the issue of EBA/ITS /2013/03/rev1 24/7/2014.
+The total number of loans classified in the previously applicable categories that made up the perimeter of impaired credits at December 31, 2014 (bad loans, substandard loans, restructured and past-due/overdue impaired loans) were re-allocated into the new risk categories (bad loans, unlikely to pay, Non-Performing past-due/overdue loans) by:

-- eliminating the "Restructured loans" class and the reimplementation of the loans therein in the "Unlikely to pay" class; - b. reallocating loans previously classified as "Doubtful loans" in the "Unlikely to pay" and "Non-performing Past-due loans" classes.
+a) eliminating the "Restructured loans" class and the reimplementation of the loans therein in the "Unlikely to pay" class;

+b) reallocating loans previously classified as "Doubtful loans" in the "Unlikely to pay" and "Non-Performing Past-due loans" classes.
 In particular, loans for which the Bank believes that there is a condition of probable default as at the reporting date, regardless of the existence of any amounts or instalments overdue and unpaid, were reclassified in the "Unlikely to pay" class".
-Conversely, the past due items for which this condition does not apply have been reclassified in the "Non-performing past-due" class;
+Conversely, the past due items for which this condition does not apply have been reclassified in the "Non-Performing past-due" class.

-The impaired assets as at December 31, 2014 restated according to new definitions introduced by the EBA were consistent with the impaired assets established in accordance with the previously applicable Bank of Italy instructions.
+The impaired assets as at December 31, 2014 restated according to new definitions introduced by the EBA were consistent with the impaired assets established in accordance with the previously applicable Banca d'Italia instructions.